bryyyanribo/weather-app-pwa/README.md

 - Run `ng serve` for a dev server and navigate to http://localhost:4200/.

 ## Chrome Flags
-Go to `chrome://flags` to and enable all of PWA Experiments
+Go to `chrome://flags` to enable all of PWA Experiments

 ## Build Project and Install App As PWA